pypi/warehouse/docs/user/trusted-publishers/using-a-publisher.md

     +    # Specifying a GitHub environment is optional, but strongly encouraged
     +    environment: pypi
     +    permissions:
-    +      # IMPORTANT: this permission is mandatory for trusted publishing
+    +      # IMPORTANT: this permission is mandatory for Trusted Publishing
     +      id-token: write
         steps:
           # retrieve your distributions here